 Reach Out & Read Illinois prepares low-income children for kindergarten by incorporating books into pediatric visits from six months to five years, connecting families to neighborhood resources and encouraging families to read together.

-Reach Out and Read Illinois builds on the relationship between parents and healthcare providers.
-Books are an important part of early learning and brain development, and Reach Out & Read Illinois distributes over 118,000 books and early learning resources to families every year.
+Reach Out & Read Illinois builds on the relationship between parents and healthcare providers.
+Books are an important part of early learning and brain development, and Reach Out & Read Illinois distributes early learning resources and over 142,00 books to families every year.
 Yet, this is only a fraction of those that need support.

 Illinois is a state rich in diversity, especially in Chicago and the surrounding suburbs.
 But in this deeply varied state, many children have a hard time seeing themselves and children of varied cultures reflected in the books read to them and scattered about in their homes.